linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Review of the Federal Reserve’s Supervision and Regulation of Silicon Valley Bank.md

 The full board of directors did not receive adequate information from management about risks at Silicon Valley Bank and did not hold management accountable for effectively managing the firm's risks.
 The bank failed its own internal liquidity stress tests and did not have workable plans to access liquidity in times of stress.
 Silicon Valley Bank managed interest rate risks with a focus on short-run profits and protection from potential rate decreases, and removed interest rate hedges, rather than managing long-run risks and the risk of rising rates.
 In both cases, the bank changed its own risk-management assumptions to reduce how these risks were measured rather than fully addressing the underlying risks.

 On March 8, 2023, Silicon Valley Bank announced a balance sheet restructuring that included the sale of certain securities and an intention to raise capital.
 This occurred during a period of heightened uncertainty for the technology sector, and the bank faced a run by depositors on March 9.
-Deposit outflows were over  \$40 billion on March 9, and management expected\$ 100 billion more the next day.
+Deposit outflows were over \$40 billion on March 9, and management expected \$100 billion more the next day.
 This unprecedented outflow led the California Department of Financial Protection and Innovation (CDFPI) to close the bank on March 10.

 # 2. Supervisors did not fully appreciate the extent of the vulnerabilities as Silicon Valley Bank grew in size and complexity.

-While the firm was growing rapidly from  \$71 billion to over\$ 211 billion in assets from 2019 to 2021, it was not subject to heightened supervisory or regulatory standards.
+While the firm was growing rapidly from \$71 billion to over \$211 billion in assets from 2019 to 2021, it was not subject to heightened supervisory or regulatory standards.
 The Federal Reserve

 did not appreciate the seriousness of critical deficiencies in the firm's governance, liquidity, and interest rate risk management.
 These judgments meant that Silicon Valley Bank remained well-rated, even as conditions deteriorated and significant risk to the firm's safety and soundness emerged.